 The LiSPI selection committee will evaluate each nomination based on record of accomplishment, proven ability to communicate, and promise.

-Please discuss this opportunity with your colleagues, identify those you believe would be interested in participating, and submit nominations here!
+Please discuss this opportunity with your colleagues, identify those you believe would be interested in participating, and submit nominations below!

-The CCC will provide funds for hotel accommodations for two nights of local expenses (hotel, meals) for the April 27-28 workshops.
+The CCC will provide funds for hotel accommodations for two nights of local expenses (hotel, meals) for the November 16-17 workshop.
 Nominees are expected to pay their own travel expenses, though there will be a limited fund available for participants who cannot attend unless their travel is provided.